 * Abiogenesis is the natural process by which life arises from non-living matter

 Scientists tried to re-engineer the primordial soup in which the accident of organic life supposedly happened.
 The result: They failed to produce even the most basic organic building blocks.

-Now, think of a cell.
-It has the complexity of a city.
-It has a power station, streets, an irrigation system, an administrative office, a repair force, and an army.
+Now, think of a single-celled being.
+It has a digestive system, an excretory system, a respiratory system, a musculoskeletal system, an immune system, a reproductive system, and a cardiovascular system.
+Scale that and you will see that it has the complexity of a city.
 Basic organic building blocks compare to bricks in the walls of a city.
 If the god of coincidence can’t make bricks, how can he build a city?

 A lab is a friendly environment.
 Planet Earth was/is not friendly.
 Despite that, life seems to appear spontaneously even under harsh conditions.

 Conclusion: Someone designed the DNA and something is pushing for life to emerge.